OptimalBits/ground/Readme.md

 ## Models

-Models in ground are classes that derive from gnd.Base and that provide functionality for persisting as well as synchronizing data with a remote server.
+Models in ground are objects that derive from gnd.Base and that provide functionality for persisting as well as synchronizing data with a remote server.
 Models usually are a mirror of a some data representation in a server.

-ground can take advantage of socket.io, and it provides a nodejs component to simplify persistence and synchronization.
-The server component is designed to scale easily thanks to Redis which is used as a pub sub system between different nodes running the ground server component.
+Ground can take advantage of socket.io, and it provides a [NodeJS](http://nodejs.org) component to simplify persistence and synchronization.
+The server component is designed to scale easily thanks to [Redis](http://redis.io) which is used as a pub sub system between different nodes running the ground server component.

 Besides models there are also ***collections***.
-A collection is a special class also derived from gnd.Base that keeps a collection of models.
+A collection is a special object also derived from gnd.Base that keeps a collection of models.
 By using this class, a collection of models can be kept synchronized against other instances in other remote clients using a central server with ground server component.

-So lets start with some examples:
+Lets provide a few simple examples:

     // Define the root url for storing models gnd.Model.set('url', '/models');